By Nancy Phillips

 The Lessons Must Have These Key Elements

 These core financial life lessons must involve a combination of information, beginning with inspirational and motivational messages, so children understand how the information can affect their individual lives.
 The messages must also be simple, and effective so the lessons are implemented and become habit.
 Beneficial learning only occurs if the new information is implemented, thus creating positive decision-making skills and behavior.
+Music is a particularly useful platform for teaching children new ideas, concepts, and skills.
+It is no secret that songs increase kids memory capacities and so for young learners, music can help ensure concepts are learned with ease.

 Why Financial Life Skills Must be Taught at Home and at School